 For many people, shedding strands can be a result of a deficiency in minerals or vitamins – such as zinc or biotin (also known as Vitamin B7).
 Biotin is important for a number of reasons, like producing fatty acids and glucose, but it also strengthens hair and nails.

 I actually used biotin tablets years ago and although they didn’t seem to noticeably improve my hair, they did work wonders on my brittle nails!
 If I saw it in a shampoo now, I’d still think that was a good sign.
+Or these Folexin supplements offer biotin and saw palmetto, the next hair growth ingredient on my list.
+(Psst…read my full Folexin review here!)

 This berry-laden plant has been used as a medicine and a sex drive enhancer for centuries, among a range of other applications.
 Nowadays, thanks to its reported ability to stabilise testosterone levels, it is also used to treat hair loss.